HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol.md

 1. Sterilize workspaces and durable equipment, including pipettes and all surfaces, with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
 For low concentration samples or samples especially sensitive to contamination, Qubit quantification should be carried out inside a BioSafety II cabinet if one is available.
 Run the cabinet UV regularly and keep internal surfaces clean.

 2. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
 3. Set up the required number of Qubit tubes for standards and samples in a 0.5 mL tube rack.
 Both the dsDNA BR and HS kits require two standards.
 For 96 samples + 2 standards, you will need 98 tubes.
-Label the tops if each tubes with sample names or standard abbreviations (S1 or S2). **Do not label the side of the tube, as this will interfere with the sample read.**
+Label the tops of each tube with sample names or standard abbreviations (S1 or S2). **Do not label the side of the tube, as this will interfere with the sample read.**

 4. Use the reagent calculator on the Qubit to determine the composition of your working solution (i.e., iQuant BR/HS buffer and iQuant dye reagent).
 The dye should be mixed into the buffer at a 1:200 ratio.
 Use a sterile plastic tube (50 mL falcon tube for 96 samples, smaller tube for fewer samples. **Do not mix in a glass container**) to prepare the working solution.
 Mix the working solution by vortexing or inverting.
 Take standards 1 and 2 out of the fridge and allow them to warm to room temperature.